-Acid, Blotter Acid, Dots, Mellow Yellow, and Window Pane
+· Acid, Dots, Mellow Yellow, and Window Pane

-LSD is sold on the street in tablets, capsules, and occasionally in liquid form.
-It is an odorless and colorless substance with a slightly bitter taste.
-LSD is often added to absorbent paper, such as blotter paper, and divided into small decorated squares, with each square representing one dose.
+LSD is an odorless and colorless substance with a slightly bitter taste.
+LSD is available in saturated absorbent paper (e.g., blotter paper, divided into small, decorated squares, with each square representing one dose), tablets or "micro dots," saturated sugar cubes, or in a liquid form.